asudakou/Analyzing_TD-NIRS/README.md

 The data includes 3 experiments involving blood and 2 experiments involving ink, in a new two-layered phantom, measured with a multi-wavelength TD-NIRS system.

-- [1]: The Publication in 2023

-A. Sudakou, H. Wabnitz, A. Liemert, M. Wolf, and A. Liebert.
+- [1]  A. Sudakou, H. Wabnitz, A. Liemert, M. Wolf, and A. Liebert.
 "Two-layered blood-lipid phantom and method to determine absorption and oxygenation employing changes in moments of DTOFs".
 DOI  :

 - The moments-based method: